jonas-raposinha/r-map-plotting/README.md

 ![plot 14](https://github.com/jonas-raposinha/r-map-plotting/blob/master/images/14.png)

 Ok, so it looks a bit squeezed.
 I find it easier to deal with that when printing the plot, so bear with me.
 First we need to fix the gradient, since I prefer darker colours to represent higher numbers.
-We specify this in scale_fill_gradient, in which we can also add a title to the gradient legend.
+We specify this in scale_fill_gradient(), in which we can also add a title to the gradient legend.
 The neat thing about ggplot() is that we can just keep adding stuff to the plot object the we created.

 ```
 gg <- gg + scale_fill_gradient(name=filter_text[2], low = "steelblue1", high = "midnightblue", guide = "colourbar")